Pamela-Claure/hydrologic-modeling-course-2024/capstone-projects/Pamela_Claure/README.md

 `-- results
 |   |-- figures
 ```
-- `data`: provides data needed to run the model (e.g., meshes, meterological forcing, observation, etc.)
+- `data`: provides data needed to run the model (includes the main inputs to run the watershed workflow)
-- `model`: provides input files and essential model outputs (e.g., observation points, mass balance)
+- `model`: provides input files  for the Amanzi-ATS model.
+The input daymet data is stored in forlders Scenario 1 (partition threshold 0 °C), Scenario 2 (partition threshold +2 °C) and Scenario 3 (partition threshold -2°C).
+			To run the model please change include the files in the Sneraio folder into the processed folder.
+			Aditionally in the output folder a comparison of the water balance for the three scenarios is incorporated.
-- `scripts`: provides the scripts or jupyter notebooks for pre- and post- processing model files
+- `scripts - results`: provides the jupyter notebooks for pre - processing model files to prepare the input for ATS and the post processing includes the results analysys and the graphs generated as part of the analysis.
-- `results`: provides any results generated from the model analysis (e.g., figures associated with report)

-## Citation
-Provide any citation for the model or data (if it is stored somewhere else).